harryhk/WHAM/README.md

 # WHAM
 The project contains code for *Weighted Histogram Analysis Methods* for free energy calculations.
-This project has been down in year 2011 and if you want to use the code, please cite the following paper:
+This project has been done in year 2011 and if you want to use the code for your research, please cite the following paper:

 **Kun Huang** and A.E.
 Garcia "Free energy of translocation an arginine-rich cell-penetrating peptide across a lipid bilayer suggests pore formation."
 Biophys.
 J. 104(2): 412-420.